 With Founding Board President Ellen Bass, who is also the co-author of The Courage to Heal and Free Your Mind, Irene established Kidpower as a non-profit organization in 1989.
 Ellen served as Board President for 16 years, providing leadership and guidance during our formative years.
 Program Co-Founder Timothy Dunphy partnered with Irene to create a curriculum that is fun, effective, and empowering.
 Timothy also holds a 6th degree blackbelt in Taekwondo; is a Reiki Master; and continues to teach workshops and train instructors for Kidpower.
 Organizational Co-Founder Ed van der Zande supported Kidpower financially for over ten years and still volunteers extensive time serving as our Director of Strategic Planning, Finance, and Grants.

 The organization evolved into Kidpower Teenpower Fullpower International as we responded to the demand for “People Safety” education to protect people of all ages and abilities from bullying, harassment, sexual abuse, abduction, and other emotional and physical violence – and to empower them with skills.
 We go by the name “Kidpower” for short, providing education and skills to people who are kids or who used to be kids.

 Today, Kidpower is a growing international organization.
-Worldwide, we have served over 2 million children, teens, and adults, including those with special needs, through our workshops and educational resources.
+Worldwide, we have served more than 4 million children, teens, and adults, including those with special needs, through our workshops and educational resources.

 The future will bring more local services, more centers in countries all over the world, more books and educational materials, and more chances for Kidpower to impact the lives of people everywhere.